This page

 Don't waste your energy beating yourself up.
 What you need

-to focus on is the fact that cats with CKD can often manage quite well on limited kidney function -
+to focus on is the fact that cats with CKD can often manage quite well on limited kidney function.

-for some cats, things only
+For some cats, things only

 become critical when they have lost as much as 90% of function, and there